-Small town charm meets big city hustle in this New England capital.
-Boston is choc-a-block with historic landmarks, killer Italian eateries, topnotch shopping, and quaint cobblestoned streets.
-Here’s your ultimate weekend guide.
+Small town charm meets big city hustle in this New England capital, which is choc-a-block with historic sites, killer Italian eateries, topnotch shopping, and quaint cobblestoned streets.
+Consider this list of the best things to do in Boston your ultimate weekend guide.

 Welcome to Beantown!
 Before you officially kick off the weekend, drop your bags at your hotel.
 There’s the brand-new Envoy, a cool-kid stay in the Seaport Innovation District, or the Fairmont Copley Plaza, an elegant grand dame across from Copley Square and Trinity Church.
 The former is best for those wanting a more modern design and incredible waterfront views (especially at the rooftop, which overlooks Boston Harbor), while the latter is a 1912 landmark that has hosted New England’s elite as well as a handful of U.S. Presidents in its gilded halls.

 Next stop: shopping.
 Browse the cute boutiques and gourmet grocery stores along Charles Street in Beacon Hill (while you’re here, peak down the picturesque old cobblestoned alleys), or flex that plastic at the upscale designer shops lining Back Bay’s Newbury Street.
 And when you need a pick-me-up, the Wired Puppy cafe is a local favorite.
 End the afternoon at Bodega, a hidden gem (literally).
 At first glance, the shop looks like your average convenience store—but if you step on a tile in front of the old Snapple machine in the back, a secret door will lead to a high-end shop selling sneakers and threads.